mikroskeem/geosvc/README.md

 ### Setting up

+Run `go build .` or `./docker/build_docker.sh` to get either binary or Docker image.

+### Getting the license key for database downloading

 Get GeoIP license key from [MaxMind site](https://www.maxmind.com/en/accounts/current/license-key), at the time of writing (2021-02-17) you can get it for free.